 Even though this seems like a long time ago, we know that the chestnut is the most recent of the 3 base colors in the history of the horse and only appeared after domestication.

-It is a very common color and can be seen in almost every breed of horse.
+Chestnut is a very common color and can be seen in almost every breed of horse.
 Some breeds, such as the Suffolk Punch and Haflinger, have exclusively chestnut horses.

 On a black horse, the entire hair coat is black, including the mane and tail.
 There are no brown, red, or lighter colors on a real black horse.
 True black horses have dark brown eyes and black skin.

-The shades of black
+The different shades of black Horses

 Genetically black horses can show a graded variation in color.
 This variation can cause some black horses to appear brown.